A Modern Megalith

-Morpheus will form the fifth tower in Macau’s City of Dreams complex, a premier leisure and entertainment destination for national and international visitors.
-Standing 40 storeys high, the 150,000 m2 hotel will accommodate 780 guest rooms, luxury suites and villas, retail outlets, restaurants, a casino, spa and sky pool, as well as meeting and events spaces.
+Morpheus is the fifth tower in Macau’s City of Dreams complex, a premier leisure and entertainment destination for national and international visitors.
+Standing 40 storeys high, the 150,000 m2 hotel accommodates 780 guest rooms, luxury suites and villas, retail outlets, restaurants, a casino, spa and sky pool, as well as meeting and events spaces.

 To achieve the complicated exoskeleton, connections of such scale and complexity were required that the structure could be considered the most challenging large-scale steelwork of its kind to ever be accomplished.
 While the tower’s striking, graceful form proved a challenge in itself, the structure also needed to withstand the region’s typhoon climate.